cloud-gov/cg-site/_docs/services/relational-database.md

 test-oracle          aws-rds   medium-oracle-se2                create succeeded
 ```

+By default, when new spaces are created in your organization an application security group (ASG) is applied that restricts access to only the internal cloud.gov network.
+You will need to [update egress traffic](/docs/management/space-egress/) rules to allow for your app to reach the database.

 ## Update an instance

 To update an existing service instance to a different plan run the following command: